giuseppemag/ballerina/docs/guidelines.md

 > The `simpleUpdater`, as the name suggests, works well for simple scenarios, but in the core domains we might often see that it does not do the trick becaue we are using more advanced coding patterns.
 "Simple" indeed.

 And there we go!
 We can now define the synchronization coroutine.
 The coroutine needs two inputs, `p`, which is a function that takes as input the current value `v` and synchronizes it with a promise that returns a `syncResult` (or a permanent/temporary error to guide the retry mechanism), whatever the value and the synchronization result may be.
 The coroutine that is returned operates on:
-- a readonly context which is the state of the synchronized wrapper domain, `Synchronized<v, syncResult>`;
+- a Readonly context which is the state of the synchronized wrapper domain, `Synchronized<v, syncResult>`;
 - a writable state which is, again, the state of the synchronized wrapper domain, `Synchronized<v, syncResult>`;
 - finally, after having produced a series of state updaters over the state of the domain, we get one last completion result of type `ApiResultStatus`.